SamyIOoOI/Hack-Quest/README.md

 # Hack Quest (CLI Version)

-Hack Quest is a text-based adventure game where you play as a hacker trying to break into a bank vault.
+Hack Quest is a adventure game where you play as a hacker trying to break into a bank vault.
 Navigate rooms, collect items, hack systems, and avoid getting caught! ## This version is a terminal program utilizing text commands

 ## Features